EpicEric/duper/duper_website/docs/spec.md

 Any parenthesized expression must be interpreted as a tuple by parsers.

 Parsers may choose to handle them differently from arrays.
-For example, in most programming languages, tuples might be treated as fixed-size values, while  arrays equivalents are considered growable/shrinkable elements.
+For example, in most programming languages, tuples might be treated as fixed-size values, while  array equivalents are considered growable/shrinkable elements.
 On the other hand, it might make sense to index into an array freely, while tuples may get treated as a unit.

 ## Identifiers